ushahidi/Ushahidi_Web/README.markdown

 * cURL (http://php.net/curl) which is used to access remote sites.
 * MySQL (http://php.net/mysql) is required for database access.
 * IMAP (http://php.net/imap) is required for email functionality.
+* GD (http://php.net/gd) is required for image processing

 __NOTE: Need to figure out what extensions you already have installed on your server?
 Here are instructions to do just that: http://jontangerine.com/silo/php/phpinfo/__